opencomputeproject/SAI/doc/TAM/SAI-Proposal-TAM-stream-telemetry.md

 #### recording collect process

-The primary responsibility of `recording collect process` is to receive counter messages via netlink and convert them into telemetry messages for an external collector.
+The primary responsibility of `CounterSyncd`,a.k.a `recording collect process`, is to receive counter messages via netlink and convert them into telemetry messages for an external collector.
 It subscribes to a socket of a specific family and multicast group of generic netlink.

 #### Netlink Module